HL7/davinci-crd/input/pagecontent/deviations.md

 ### Additional prefetch capabilities
 One of the options supported in CDS Hooks is the ability for a service to request that certain data be [prefetched](https://cds-hooks.hl7.org/2.0/#prefetch-template) for efficiency reasons and to simplify processing for the CDS service.
 However, there is a limit in that, in the current CDS Hooks specification, prefetch can only use hook context information that is expressed as a simple key value.
 It cannot leverage context information passed as resources.

 A [proposal](https://github.com/cds-hooks/docs/issues/377) has been submitted suggesting how to address this issue.
 The work group responsible for the specification has proposed adopting a modified version of this proposal that does not include _include support.
 This version of the implementation guide pre-adopts that proposal.

-Specifically, where a hook defines a context element that consists of a resource or collection of resources (e.g. [order-select.draftOrders](https://cds-hooks.hl7.org/hooks/order-select/2020May/order-select.html#context) or [order-sign.draftOrders](https://cds-hooks.hl7.org/hooks/order-sign/2020May/order-sign#context)), systems **SHALL** support a limited subset of [X-FHIR-Query]({{site.data.fhir.ver.sdc}}/expressions.html#x-fhir-query-enhancements).
+<a name="FHIR-49128"> </a>
+<p class="modified-content">(See the [foundation page](foundation.html#additional-data-retrieval) for language on conformance expectations.)</p>

 The limitations on the XPath expressions that can be used are as follows:
 * variables are limited to 'context' and the data elements reachable from it. (e.g. `_id={{context.draftOrders.entry.resource.ofType(ServiceRequest).location.id()}}`)